 Comforting, classic, decadent and fool-proof–that’s the essence of a granny cake!
 This cake takes your run-of-the-mill boxed yellow cake mix and turns it into something FANTASTIC.
 Ya’ll know my limitations with baking…if it’s not easy and fool-proof, I’m not doin’ it!

 When a boxed or pre-made mix is involved, that’s half the battle for me!!
-Just look at these amazing these 5 Ingredient Oreo Blondies!
-Or these Easy Air Fryer Biscuit Doughnuts, and this super easy Bisquick Coffee Cake!
+Just look at these amazing 5 Ingredient Oreo Blondies, these Easy Air Fryer Biscuit Doughnuts, and this super easy Bisquick Coffee Cake!
 Or if you really want EASY, try my Easy Cream Cheese Pie with Cherries!
-And if you want a crowd pleasing dessert that will never disappoint, you have to make my No Bake Chocolate Peppermint Pie or my Blueberry Lemon Cobbler!
+And if you want a crowd-pleasing dessert that will never disappoint, you have to make my No Bake Chocolate Peppermint Pie or my Blueberry Lemon Cobbler!
 Both are so easy, yet so impressive!!